srivastavayushi/SQLEditor-Atlan/README.md

 ## Highlights

-1. Optimizing loading time
+1. Optimizing Loading Time

    - I used browser's network tool to find out the load time and then cross-checked it using analytic tools like GTmatrix and Web.Dev.
+The final **Fully Loaded Time** is just 1.8s.
+   - I removed the unused css using PurgeCSS.
    - I have added fallback fonts in CSS font-family to ensure that the text remains visible during the webfont load (Nunito).
-This **improved the FCP Score**.
+This improved the **FCP Score** to 1s.
-   - With React's Virtual DOM, rendering components is fast & thus the **LCP Score** for the dashboard is fast.
+   - With React's Virtual DOM, rendering components is fast & thus the **LCP Score** for the dashboard is just 1s.
    - **Caching with Service worker** improved performance on subsequent loads.
-   - Although the dashboard uses animations, I ensured no major Layout shifts & thus CLS is just 0.001.
+   - CLS(Cumulative Layout Shift) is 0.

 2. Responsive